Special subvarieties of non-arithmetic ball quotients and Hodge Theory: Special points and their Zariski closure

 By the Margulis commensurability criterion (as recalled in Sections \ref{commcriterion} and \ref{sectionmarguliscomm}), we conclude that $\Gamma$ is arithmetic if and only if $ \leftidx{^\sigma}{\Gamma}$ is arithmetic.
 Theorem \ref{actionofc} is eventually proven. \end{proof}

-\begin{rmk} To complete our discussion of the action of $\Aut(\C)$, we should explain what happens to special subvarieties.
+\begin{rmk} To complete our discussion of the action of $\Aut(\C)$, we should explain what happens to special subvarieties of positive dimension of $S_\Gamma$ (i.e. in the sense of Definition \ref{defispecial}).
 Indeed it is a well known fact that, in the theory of arithmetic Shimura varieties, $\Aut(\C)$ maps special subvarieties of $S_\Gamma$ to special subvarieties of $S_{^\sigma \Gamma}$.
-Thanks to the description of special subvarieties of $S_\Gamma$ as the Hodge locus of a $\Z$-VHS, as we established in Corollary \ref{maincor}, we can see that $\sigma \in \Aut(\C)$ maps $\Z$-special subvarieties of $S_\Gamma$ to $\Z$-special subvarieties of $S_{^\sigma \Gamma}$ as a special case of the main result of \cite{2020arXiv201003359K}. \end{rmk}
+Thanks to the description of special subvarieties of $S_\Gamma$ as the Hodge locus of a $\Z$-VHS, as we established in Corollary \ref{maincor}, we can see that $\sigma \in \Aut(\C)$ maps $\Z$-special subvarieties of dimension $>0$ of $S_\Gamma$ to $\Z$-special subvarieties of $S_{^\sigma \Gamma}$ as a special case of the main result of \cite{2020arXiv201003359K}. \end{rmk}

 \begin{thm} Let $(G,X,\Gamma)$ be a real Shimura datum.
 Then $S_\Gamma$ admits a model over a number field. \end{thm}